ibm-cloud-docs/RegistryImages/ibmliberty/index.md

 -   [Upgrade the image from Docker Hub to a production image](https://github.com/WASdev/ci.docker/tree/master/ga/production-upgrade).
 -   [Build your own production-licensed image](https://github.com/WASdev/ci.docker/tree/master/ga/production-install).

-After you create a production-licensed image, [push the image to your private {{site.data.keyword.Bluemix_notm}} registry](/docs/services/Registry/index.html) to use it with {{site.data.keyword.containershort_notm}}.
+After you create a production-licensed image, [push the image to your private registry](/docs/services/Registry/index.html) to use it with {{site.data.keyword.containershort_notm}}.

 ## Creating an image from the provided images
 {: #creating_image}

 You can use one of the **ibmliberty** images as a parent for creating a child image that includes your own app code.
 Customize the sample Dockerfile and build your image on your computer.
-Then, you can add your image to your organization's private {{site.data.keyword.Bluemix_notm}} images registry and create containers with it.
+Then, you can add your image to your organization's private images registry and create containers with it.
 {:shortdesc}

 Before you begin, consider the following steps.